rushprint/gui-for-filesystem/README.md

 # GUI for file system

-This project is a simple project for person use.
+This project is a simple project for personal use.